Our products

 Characteristics of salted cod

-• Texture: firm, compact, with gelatinous potential that is activated when desalted and cooked.
+• Texture: firm, compact, with gelatinous potential that is activated by desalting and cooking.

 • Flavor: intense, deep, with cured notes.
 Much more complex than fresh.